subsurface/subsurface/CONTRIBUTING.md

 See: [Signed-off-by Lines][8]

-Also, please write good git commit messages.
+Also, please write good Git commit messages.
 A good commit message looks like this:

     Header line: explaining the commit in one line